dpawlows/Foundations-of-Scientific-Computing/lessons/L3/coding.rst

   I would like you to use git as outlined in this lesson for the rest of the course, so let's make sure things are setup correctly now!
   ..
 There is a lot
-  .. you can do with a terminal emulator but we aren't covering any of that in this course (wait until
+  .. you can do with a terminal but we aren't covering any of that in this course (wait until
   ..
 Phy380), but I do want you to use it to work with git and github.

 .. _using_git: